MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

 Now you know how to run Sandboxed Applications on a Multi-Sandbox Executable!

-The next step is about creating a Sandboxed Application project from scratch and running it on Virtual Device and on NXP i.MXRT1170.
+The next step is about creating a Sandboxed Application project from scratch and running it on the Virtual Device and on the NXP i.MXRT1170 board.

 .. _training_multisandbox_applications_imxrt1170_create_app: